 There are currently 12 Saudi-incorporated banks, including The Saudi British Bank (“SABB”) (29% owned by HSBC), Banque Saudi Fransi (16% ownership for Credit Agricole Group), and The National Commercial Bank (“NCB”).
 Banks from the United Arab Emirates, Bahrain, Kuwait, Oman, Germany, France, the United States, Pakistan, India, China, Qatar, and Japan are currently licensed to operate in Saudi Arabia.

-Recent years have seen, for the first time, a number of consolidation transactions between banks operating in the Kingdom.
+Recent years have seen, for the first time, a number of consolidation transactions between banks operating in the Kingdom of Saudi Arabia.
 In June 2019, for example, SABB and Alawwal bank completed its merger, with SABB being the successor entity in a transaction that created the third largest bank in Saudi Arabia by assets.
 Additionally, in December 2018, it was announced that NCB has begun preliminary discussions to merge with Riyad Bank (both these banks have a common shareholder in the Saudi sovereign wealth fund—“The Public Investment Fund”—which owns 44% of NCB and 22% of Riyad Bank).

 The Z&Co. team’s experience with Linklaters’ market-leading team on banking matters includes: